Lunken Airport: History

 Cincinnati Municipal Airport (Lunken Airport) was Cincinnati's main airport until 1947.
 It is in the Little Miami River valley near Columbia, the site of the first Cincinnati-area settlement in 1788.
 John Dixon “Dixie” Davis began giving flying lessons at the field in 1921 and the field was originally named the Dixie Davis Flying Field.
 The 1000 acre airfield had become the largest municipal airfield in the world by 1925 when the airport was named for Eshelby Lunken, whose father, Edmund H. Lunken, ran the Lunkenheimer Valve Company.
 (The family's last name had been shortened from its original "Lunkenheimer" spelling.)

 The first aviation related activities in the area were flying lessons offered by John "Dixie" Dixon Davis around 1921.
 The flights took place just north of the airport, roughly where the Lunken Playfield is today.

 On December 17, 1925, the Embry-Riddle Company was formed at Lunken Airport by T. Higbee Embry and John Paul Riddle.
 A few years later the company moved to Florida, and later became the Embry-Riddle Aeronautical University.
 In 1928, the T. E. Halpin Development Co, later the Metal Aircraft Corporation, produced 22 of the high-wing Flamingo at the airport.
 Also in 1928, Aeronca Aircraft Corporation was formed to build cheap light aircraft; the factory building, hangar 4, is still in use.
 Over 500 C-2 and C-3 aircraft were built here.

 Airline flights began in the late 1920s; in 1938, American Airlines and Marquette Airlines were using the new $172,000 terminal building.

+In the middle a weekend of festivities, the airport was formally dedicated on 27 September 1930.

 During World War II, the airport served first as the headquarters of the I Concentration Command, before being transferred to the Air Transport Command.